About

 Product Manager

 Customer and market discovery, writing PRDs and BRDs, defining product vision and roadmap, product ownership, and scrum-based iterative delivery.
 Worked directly with engineering teams to prioritize backlogs, write user stories, and continuously ship and improve products.
+Ran the full product lifecycle from understanding what customers actually need to getting it built, shipped, and improved.

 What I learned